Mount Tai: Physical features

 Mount Tai rises abruptly from the vast plain of central Shandong, and is naturally endowed with many scenic sites.
 Geologically, it is a tilted fault-block mountain, higher to the south than north, and is the oldest and most important example of the paleo-metamorphic system representative of the Cambrian Period in eastern China.
 Referred to as the Taishan Complex, it comprises magnetized, metamorphic, sedimentary rock and an intrusive mass of various origins that were formed in the Archean Era 1700-2000 million years ago.
 Subsequently, in the Proterozoic Era, the Taishan region began to rise, becoming part of the continent by the end of the era.
 Uplift continued until the middle of the Cenozoic Era.
 The gneiss which emerged in the Taishan region is the foundation for all of North China.
 Cambrian strata, fully emerged in the north, are rich in fossils.
 Six streams flow from the summit, their water renowned for its extremely low mineral content, slight acidity (pH = 6.3) and relatively high oxygen content (6.4 milligrams per liter (mg/L)).

 Climate

-The area falls within the warm temperate climatic zone.
-Meteorological data is not available.
-The regular climate is molly to -2 degrees Celsius.
+The area falls within the warm continental monsoon climate (Koppen Dwb).
+The average annual temperature is 6.2°C, and it is relatively warm from July to August.

 Vegetation

 Vegetation covers 79.9% of the area, which is densely wooded, but information about its composition is lacking.
 The flora is diverse and known to comprise 989 species, of which 433 species are woody and the rest herbaceous.
 Medicinal plants total 462 species and include multiflower knotweed, Cannabis, Taishan ginseng, Chinese gromwell and sealwort, which are renowned throughout the country.
-Some trees are very old and famous, notably the Han Dynasty Cypresses (planted 2,100 years ago by Emperor Wu Di of the Han Dynasty), 'Welcoming Guest Pine' (500 years old) and 'Fifth Rank Pine' (named by Emperor Qin Shi Huang of the Qin Dynasty).
+Some trees are very old and famous, notably the Han Dynasty Cypresses (planted 2,100 years ago by Emperor Wu Di of the Han dynasty), 'Welcoming Guest Pine' (500 years old) and 'Fifth Rank Pine' (named by Emperor Qin Shi Huang of the Qin dynasty).